 Member Specials

-One of the best new features of ButcherBox is the member’s specials section.
-I’ve bought 10lbs of ground 100% grass-fed grass-finished ground beef for $49.99 twice now.
-I’ve also ordered several other times from that section, including, most recently, a turkey!
+One of the best new features of ButcherBox is the member's specials section.
+I've bought 10 lbs of ground 100% grass-fed grass-finished ground beef for $49.99 three times now.
+I've also ordered several other times from that section, including, most recently, a turkey!
+Here is a screenshot of what was available in my account on 2/11/2025.

 I also LOVE the holiday feast boxes.
-We always order one of two of those!
+We always order one or two of those!
 They usually include spiral ham, turkey, and more holiday favorites.
+The prices shown are from two years ago, as this is an old screenshot!

 Frequency

-You can select from every 2, 4, 6, or 8-week interval options for a new box.
-Keep in mind it’s super easy to change your box delivery date.
-I almost never stay on a true “delivery schedule” I’m always adjusting the date of my deliveries.
-I move them forward when we are low on meat and back when I’ve scored more member specials in a box one week.
+You can select from every 2 weeks, one month, six weeks, or two months interval options for a new box.
+Keep in mind it's super easy to change your box delivery date.
+I almost never stay on a true "delivery schedule," and I always adjust the date of my deliveries.
+I move them forward when we are low on meat and back when I've scored more member specials in a box one week.

 ButcherBox has very transparent sourcing information.